KarlRombauts/Figma-SCSS-Generator/README.md

 # Figma style generator

+## Please note that this is currently a proof of concept and is not ready to be used.
+I hope this proves to be useful to anyone who is also playing around with Figma's API

 ## Overview
 This tool allows a user to export a scss file containing all the font, gradient, and color variables for a given document.
 Functionality could be expanded to include standard button styles and general component styles.